festim-dev/FESTIM/docs/source/theory.rst

     \frac{\partial c}{ \partial t} = -\lambda c

 where :math:`\lambda\,[\mathrm{s}^{-1}]` is the decay constant.
-In FESTIM it is possible to include radioactive decay in the mobile hydrogen concentration and/or the trapped hydrogen concentrations.
+In FESTIM it is possible to include radioactive decay in the evolution of the mobile hydrogen concentration and/or the trapped hydrogen concentrations.

 Heat transfer
 ^^^^^^^^^^^^^^